 Here are more photos to give you a better idea of the process, and how everything was laid out before adding the treads.

 For the treads, we used the same yellow pine deck board as we used for the porch floor.

 On the first step, we had to trim one of the tread boards to 6″ wide, so there wouldn’t be too much overhang.
 For the rest of the treads, the we pushed excess underneath the previous riser.

 I know my husband will make fun of me if he reads this post, because I grabbed my sewing measuring tape, instead of a proper tape measure.
 But, you get the point about the top treads.
 And if you look closely to the bottom right of the photo, you can see how we pushed the tread on the second step underneath the riser above it.

 The 1″ by 6″ Treated Pine Deck Boards on the bottom step had to be cut to fit around the bottom railing beam.

 After the wood risers and treads were all screwed in, we finished the outsides with the same Plytanium Siding Panel that we used for the porch skirting.
-We used a jigsaw to cut it into the same shape as the stringers, except extended it all the way to the ground.
+We cut it into the same shape as the stringers, except extended it all the way to the ground.

 I like that it looks seamless with the rest of the porch skirting, as if they were always wood.